Herwig9820/ledDimming/README.md

 To try this out yourself, you'll need
 * A small breadboard
-* Arduino Mega2560 (figure below) or Arduino UNO (and with slight code adaptations, any Arduino)
+* Arduino UNO, Arduino Mega2560 (figure below), or other Arduino boards (with slight code adaptations).
 * three LEDs (in this demo, 3 LEDs: red, green and blue)
 * three 330 Ohm resistors (for 5 Volt Arduino's)
 * wires